How to Clean Your Baby's Belly Button and Remove Accumulated Dirtby Rachel Perez .

-Moms from our Facebook group, Smart Parenting Village, also provided their cleaning tips after one mom posted her concern that her 3-month-old baby's "innie" belly button was starting to smell.
+Moms from our Facebook group, Smart Parenting Village, also provided their tips about how to clean a newborn baby's belly button after one mom posted her concern that her 3-month-old baby's "innie" belly button was starting to smell.
 Fellow moms came to the rescue with practical tips.

 A member of the Smart Parenting Village who also happens to be a nurse based in Portugal shared this hospital practice of cleaning the pusod when it has accumulated a lot of dirt.
 Medical pros mix two parts hydrogen peroxide and one part saline solution or boiled water.
 They soak the baby's navel with the mixture for a while and let it dry thoroughly.
 Ask your pediatrician if this applies to you and how often and how long should you do it.

 When in doubt about how to clean baby belly button, always consult your pediatrician.
 If your baby’s belly button area becomes tender, swollen or emits a foul odor, inform the doctor right away.
 While it can be accumulated dirt, it can also be a sign of infection, so better have it checked right away.ADVERTISEMENT - CONTINUE READING BELOWRecommended Videos